 Stone cricket club

-Welcome to the website of Stone Cricket Club, we are a friendly cricket team playing in Northfleet, Kent.
+Welcome to the website of Stone Cricket Club, we are a friendly cricket team playing in Wilmington, Kent.
 All our matches are friendly games, which suits our mentality of playing with a smile on our faces.
-Our squad consists of players from just 11 years old to 50 plus, and our rich heritage, we were formed in 1888, means the club is steeped in tradition.
+Our squad consists of players from just 11 years old to 50 plus.
+The club has a rich heritage – we were formed in 1888 – and is steeped in tradition.
 Our Club President started playing for the club over 50 years ago!
-If you are interested in playing friendly cricket on a Saturday afternoon please get in touch with us or visit us at Wombwell Park, Northfleet on a Saturday afternoon during the summer.
+If you are interested in playing friendly cricket on a Saturday afternoon, please get in touch with us or visit us at Oakfield Park, Wilmington, on a Saturday afternoon during the summer.

 Formed in 1888, Stone Cricket Club has a great history as a community based cricket team.
 During the club's existence it has seen many great players and characters represent Stone CC.
 Our history is important to us, which is why we have named a number of trophies after club legends like Jim Turnbull, Roland Scott, George Matthews and Percy Saunders.
 Tales of our wonderful former and sadly passed away tea lady Hilda Matthews, who had prepared first-class teas for over 50 years, are part of Kent Village cricket folklore.
-With a living legend of the stature of President, Martin Hallett still on the scene it now rests with the new crop of Stone CC legends in waiting to play a part in adding many more chapters to the proud legacy!
+With a living legend in the form of Club President Martin Hallett still on the scene, it now rests with the new crop of Stone CC legends in waiting to play a part in adding many more chapters to the proud legacy!

 Stone CC Committee